Expeditionary Fighting Vehicle: Mobility

 Given the increasing ranges of shore launched anti-ship missiles, the EFV's 25 nmi range for amphibious landing may no longer provide the anticipated protection predicted for an over the horizon launch.
-The U.S. Navy began reconsidering the over the horizon approach, and is considering 10 to 18 mi appropriate for amphibious launches.
+The US Navy began reconsidering the over the horizon approach, and is considering 10 to 18 mi appropriate for amphibious launches.
 This shift in doctrine has made the EFV's high water speeds unnecessary.
 The EFV's need for high water speed has resulted in an engine that is 1,200 hp more powerful than the M1 Abrams, even though the EFV weighs far less.

 Variants

 Personnel variant

 The EFVP1 with a three-man crew would have conducted the signature mission of the United States Marine Corps, expeditionary maneuver warfare from seabases by initiating amphibious operations from 20 to 25 mi over-the-horizon and transporting 17 combat-equipped Marines to inland objectives.
-The fully armored, tracked combat vehicle would have provided firepower to disembarked or mechanized infantry with its own fully stabilized MK46 weapon station with the 30 mm cannon and 7.62mm machine-gun.
+The fully armored, tracked combat vehicle would have provided firepower to disembarked or mechanized infantry with its own fully stabilized MK46 weapon station with the 30 mm cannon and 7.62 mm machine-gun.

 Command variant

 The EFVC1 was to have provided the same survival and mobility capabilities found in the EFVP1.
 The EFVC1 would have been employed as a tactical command post for maneuver unit commanders at the battalion and regimental level.
 The EFVC1 would have provided the supported commander and selected staff with the ability to communicate, via on-board communications, with senior, adjacent, and subordinate maneuver units.
-The EFVC1 was to be armed with only a 7.62mm machine gun.
+The EFVC1 was to be armed with only a 7.62 mm machine gun.